Dynjashik/Memory-card-game-MsP-2-Interactive-Frontend-Development-/README.md

 [Mockup generator](http://techsini.com/multi-mockup/index.php) - for testing responsive website on various devices.
 [W3 Schools](https://www.w3schools.com/) - for HTML, CSS, JS tips.
 [Stackoverflow](stackoverflow.com) - for finding answers on questions.
 [Jsonformatter](https://jsonformatter.org/scss-to-css) - for transforming SCSS code into CSS code for dog animations.
+[Webformatter](https://webformatter.com/html) - for beautifying HTML, CSS, Javascript codes.

-### Codes
+### Codes used:

 Some of the code for the game was taken from the sources:
 *  [Stackoverflow](https://stackoverflow.com/questions/2450954/how-to-randomize-shuffle-a-javascript-array) - for shuffling game cards.